iann0036/tf-cfn-provider/docs/providers/opentelekomcloud/SmnTopicV2.md

 `DisplayName` - (Optional) Topic display name, which is presented as the name of the email sender in an email message.

-`TopicUrn` - (Optional) Resource identifier of a topic, which is unique.

-`PushPolicy` - (Optional) Message pushing policy.
-0 indicates that the message sending fails and the message is cached in the queue.
-1 indicates that the failed message is discarded.

-`CreateTime` - (Optional) Time when the topic was created.

-`UpdateTime` - (Optional) Time when the topic was updated.

 ## Return Values